Student & Faculty Humanism Awards Nominations

 - Previous award recipients are ineligible (see list below).

-- Students must be enrolled in good standing as of September 2016. (graduates are not eligible)
+- Students must be enrolled and in good standing and may not be graduating before September 2018

 - Administrators (deans) are not eligible for the Faculty award.